oneonestar/COMP2322_Project/README.md

 $ sudo insmod 8812au.ko
 ```

->**Additional information**<br> If you are interested in compiling the kernel module on your own, you may refer to this artical: http://www.ploxiln.net/rpi_kernel_modules.html
+>**Additional information**<br> If you are interested in compiling the kernel module on your own, you may refer to this article: http://www.ploxiln.net/rpi_kernel_modules.html

 To verify the installation, type the command `dmesg`.
 You should be able to see an output message mentioning the rtl8812au driver.
 ```